Marshal Training

 By providing clear signals, they help maintain safety and fairness throughout the race.

-Radio Marshalls
+Radio Marshals

 Radio Marshals act as the communication hub between marshals on the track and race control.
 They are responsible for relaying real-time information about incidents, hazards, and safety issues.